nextflow-io/nextflow/docs/operator.md

 : Parses the first line as header and prepends it to each emitted chunk (default: `false`).

 `limit`
-: Limits the number of lines to retrieve for each item from the input channel (default: no limit).
+: Limits the number of lines to retrieve for each source item (default: no limit).

 See also: [countLines](#countlines)